 How are civil proceedings commenced?
 How and when are the parties to the proceedings notified of their commencement?

 Do the courts have the capacity to handle their caseload?

-Civil proceedings are commenced with the presentation of a claim (plaint) in the relevant court of first instance in accordance with the procedural requirements of the Code of Civil Procedure 1908 and payment of requisite court fees.
-Upon a perusal of the plaint by the judge, or in some cases, a judicial officer, summons along with the claim documents are issued to be served on the defendants or respondents through prescribed modes of service for filing of a reply in response to the claim by a fixed date.
+Civil proceedings are commenced with the presentation of a claim (plaint) in the relevant court of first instance in accordance with the procedural requirements of the Code of Civil Procedure 1908 and payment of the requisite court fees.
+Upon perusal of the plaint by the judge, or in some cases, a judicial officer, summons along with the claim documents are issued to be served on the defendants or respondents through prescribed modes of service for filing of a reply in response to the claim by a fixed date.
+Summons are ordinarily served by registered post and personal service; however, if service is unsuccessful, the court can order service by several means, including service by publication in a newspaper.
+To avoid delays occasioned by unsuccessful service, the aforesaid provisions of the Code of Civil Procedure 1908 have recently been amended in Punjab, the country's most populous province, Khyber Pakhtunkhwa and the Islamabad Capital Territory, to require summons to be served, in the first instance, simultaneously by registered post with acknowledgement, courier and by other methods that were previously available only for substituted service.